Car-free adventures nearHuntingdonCambridgeshire

 1. Visit Houghton Mill

-- Twice an hour Busway B stops outside Huntingdon railway station for the journey towards St Ives and – beyond, on the guided busway – to Cambridge.
+- Frequent Busway B stops outside Huntingdon railway station for the journey towards St Ives and – beyond, on the guided busway – to Cambridge.

 - Get off at Mere Way and follow the map below.
 It’s a mile through the village to Houghton Mill, perched beside river with a popular swimming place nearby.

 - The mill often opens in the afternoon; the café is open all day and the surrounding area is fabulous for flat, but scenic walks – perfect for a rural day out.